Teleconsult Singapore

 What to tell the doctor

-• Share recent travel, sick contacts, and COVID or flu exposure if relevant
+• Share recent travel, sick contacts, and any dengue or flu exposure

-• Prepare your medication list and drug allergies
+• Have your medication list and drug allergies ready

 Doctor assessment